salesforce-heroku-workshops/enterprise-java-developer/index.md

 You will now need to modify your Java application to display the new Twitter handle for the contacts.

-1. Open the `src/main/java/com/example/controller/ContactsController.java` file and locate the line:
+1. In Eclipse open the `src/main/java/com/example/controller/ContactsController.java` file and locate the line:

         map.put("contactList", salesforceService.query("select Id,FirstName,LastName,Email FROM Contact"));